harvir619/harvir619/README.md

 - 👋 Hi, I’m Harvir
 - 👀 I’m interested in full stack development for both website and mobile applications.
-- 🌱 I’m currently learning laravel.
+- 🌱 I’m currently learning laravel and project management.
 - 💞️ I’m looking to collaborate on projects that can solve real life problems and make changes/impact.
 - 📫 How to reach me -> harvir555@hotmail.com